alexaburchak/HMMProfiler/README.md

 ### Workflow

-**1. Set Parameters** - Reads the config file and defines output paths.
+**1. Load Configuration** - Reads the config file and defines output paths.

 **2. Quality Filtering and Translation** - Filters sequences, translates them into amino acid sequences, and saves results in FASTA format.